Corporate Governance

 - The system must have compensation levels for ensuring and maintaining excellent human resources appropriate for executing the roles and responsibilities of directors of the Company.

-In addition, based on the basic policy, the compensation system for directors of the Company (excluding directors who are Audit and Supervisory Committee members and external directors) includes director’s bonuses as fixed compensation and stock compensation with restriction of transfer as performance-based compensation.
+Based on the basic policy, the remuneration system for Directors of the Company (excluding Audit and Supervisory Committee Members and External Directors) includes fixed remuneration, Directors’ bonuses, and restricted stock units.

 Fixed Compensation